-- Random variables and their expectations - Expectation of some distributions (Indicator variables/Bernoulli, binomial, geometric) - Linearity of expectations - Analyze two examples: guessing cards and coupon collection - Analyze probability of correctness of simple randomized algorithms, as exemplified by MAX 3-SAT
+- Random variables and their expectations - Expectation of some distributions (Indicator variables/Bernoulli, binomial, geometric) - Linearity of expectations - Analyze two examples: guessing cards and coupon collection

-- Random variables map the sample space to real numbers $X:\Omega ightarrow \mathbb{R}.$ - Examples in this class all have random variables taking nonnegative integer values.
+- Random variables map the sample space to real numbers $X : \Omega \to \mathbb{R}$. - Examples in this class all have random variables taking nonnegative integer values.

-- Random variables map the sample space to real numbers $X:\Omega ightarrow\mathbb{R}.$ - Examples in this class all have random variables taking nonnegative integer values. - Let X be a random variable on a probability space, for a number j,
+- Random variables map the sample space to real numbers $X : \Omega \to \mathbb{R}$. - Examples in this class all have random variables taking nonnegative integer values. - Let X be a random variable on a probability space, for a number j,